gcba/api-standards/README.md

 > Enter JSONP.
 When you make your request to a server that is JSONP enabled, you pass a special parameter that tells the server a little bit about your page.
 That way, the server is able to nicely wrap up its response in a way that your page can handle.

-> For example, say the server expects a parameter called "callback" to enable its JSONP capabilities.
+> For Ejemplo, say the server expects a parameter called "callback" to enable its JSONP capabilities.
 Then your request would look like:

 >         http://www.xyz.com/sample.aspx?callback=mycallback